andrasq/node-qbuffer/Readme.md

 A Note on Piping
 ----------------

-QBuffers consume a stream with an on('data') event listener.
+QBuffers can consume a stream with an on('data') event listener.
 Stream errors must be handled by the caller.

 One big benefit of piping is the built-in flow control and data throttling.